 7 Things Every Woman Should Be Doing in Perimenopause

-If you’ve been googling “Why do I feel different in my 40s?” or “Is this perimenopause?” you’re in the right place.
-This transitional phase can feel confusing, emotional, and downright frustrating.
+If you’ve been googling “Why do I feel different in my 40s?” or “Is this perimenopause?” you’re not imagining it.

 That was me at 46.
 I started crying for no reason, losing my resilience, and reacting to things that never used to bother me.